emmaritcey/usports_database/README.txt

         TEAMS: list of teams to collect player data from
         YEARS: years/seasons to collect player data from
     - saves raw data into csv files

+To create tables for each type of player data run: create_player_tables.py
+    - uses raw data files to create tables
+    - assigns each player a unique player_id that's consistent across all tables